OpenTSDB/opentsdb.net/docs/source/user_guide/query/dates.rst

 ..
 NOTE:: Relative times do not account for leap seconds, leap years or time zones.
 They simply calculate the number of seconds in the past from the current time.

-..
-NOTE:: OpenTSDB does not support a millisecond relative time unit since users are rarely fast enough to issue queries less than a second apart.
-If a script or application is performing queries that require millsecond precision, they should use absolute Unix times.

 Absolute Unix Time
 ^^^^^^^^^^^^^^^^^^

 Internally, all data is associated with a Unix (or POSIX) style timestamp.
 Unix times are defined as the number of seconds that have elapsed since January 1st, 1970 at 00:00:00 UTC time.
 Timestamps are represented as a positive integer such as ``1364410924``, representing ``ISO 8601:2013-03-27T19:02:04Z``.
 Since calls to store data in OpenTSDB require a Unix timestamp, it makes sense to support the format in queries.
 Thus you can supply an integer for a start or end time in a query.

 Queries using Unix timestamps can also support millisecond precision by simply appending three digits.
 For example providing a start time of ``1364410924000`` and an end time of ``1364410924250`` will return data within a 250 millisecond window.
-Any integers over 10 characters long will be treated as a millisecond timestamp.
+Millisecond timestamps may also be supplied with a period separating the seconds from the milliseconds as in ``1364410924.250``.
+Any integers with 13 (or 14) characters will be treated as a millisecond timestamp.
 Anything 10 characters or less represent seconds.
+Milliseconds may only be supplied with 3 digit precision.
+If your tool outputs more than 3 digits you must truncate or round the value.

 Absolute Formatted Time
 ^^^^^^^^^^^^^^^^^^^^^^^